 The cost of property and construction costs are the obvious costs and we refer to the sum of those two as the “All In” amount.
 The combination of those two costs should equal between 70-80% of your estimated after repair value of the house (ARV), or the amount you expect to sell the house for.
 The actual target percentage will depend on several risk variables we measure.
 Many people only count these “All In” costs.

 The reality, however, is there are other “quiet” costs that must be factored in.
 Quiet costs include:

 - Holding Costs

 The most significant quiet costs are the transactional costs of buying and selling the property.
 When you purchase a property, you will need to pay a title attorney for the transaction fees and title insurance.
 These buying costs are consistent in our area but can differ widely depending on your county’s recording fees.
 The remaining costs are on the sales end of the flip.
 They include real estate agent commissions and seller concessions.
 Concessions are typically closing costs the seller pays for the buyer.
 This will vary by market and demand, with the seller typically paying between 2-4% in closing costs.
 The real estate agent commissions also vary widely.
 If you flip many houses and advertise, it’s possible to sell some during construction as for sale by owner and avoid some agent commissions.
-In our experience, we expect to pay 8% in various combinations of buying and selling costs.

 Another quiet cost is the cost of money.
 The cost of money can vary greatly depending on the amount you have down, your credit, your experience, and your financial health.
 At best, you’ll pay a low-interest rate for an equity line.
 At worst, you’ll have to secure financing from a hard money lender who will charge “points” on the front end and a high-interest rate along the way.